rqlite/rqlite.io/content/en/docs/Guides/data-integrity/_index.md

 ## Data files at startup

-When a node starts, rqlite computes a CRC over every on-disk data file and compares it to a value that was stored when rqlite originally wrote the file.
+When a node starts, rqlite computes a CRC over every on-disk data file and compares it to a value that was stored when rqlite originally wrote the file (this value is stored in a _sidecar_ file).
 The node refuses to start if any file fails the check.
-This catches bitrot that accumulates while a node sits shut down.
+This catches bitrot, or other modification, that may have occurred while a node sits shut down.

 ## Snapshots

-rqlite computes a CRC over each snapshot at write time and stores the CRC alongside the snapshot file.
+rqlite computes a CRC over each Raft _snapshot_ at write time and stores the CRC alongside the snapshot file.
 When a Leader sends a snapshot to a Follower, it sends the stored CRC with it.
 The Follower recomputes the CRC over the bytes it received and rejects the snapshot if the values do not match.

 This gives end-to-end integrity from the moment the snapshot was first written.
 It catches both transport corruption and any on-disk corruption that may have struck the sender's copy between snapshot creation and send.